DKWDRV/DKWDRV/README.md

 **Limitations**
+- USB must be FAT32.
 - All .bin tracks must be merged.
 Use IsoBuster or CDMage.
 - .cue file must be provided and the .bin name must match the main binary file.
 - All bin dumps must be 2352 sector sizes.
 - All games must be defragemented!
 You can still proceed but be warned it can crash anytime.
 - No XA/CDDA sounds effect yet.
 That is a WIP and it will be added in the future.
 This means that BMG, FMV audio and other SFX might be missing from the game.
+- No disc swapping implemented yet but planned and doable.

 **Usage**